DimpleSurapaneni/UIUC-JSON-Console-Application/README.md

 1. **Input File**:
    - Ensure the `trainings.txt` JSON file is located in the user's **Downloads** folder.
-   - Alternatively, update the file path in the code to point to the actual location of `trainings.txt`.
+   - Alternatively, update the file path in the code to point to the actual location of `trainings.txt` as per your setup if necessary.

 2. **Run the Application**:
    - Open a terminal in the project directory.